SamridhiDubey/Luganodes_Task2/README.md

 The page will reload when you make changes.\

+## Step-4:

+### `npm install --save-dev @babel/plugin-proposal-private-property-in-object`

+If you face any babel dependecies error, then follow this step, and then again run it locally.

 ## Features:

 1) As asked, the chains data are displayed in the UI for all the users from the API.